43+ Employee Engagement Questions for Surveys & Focus Groups

 On the other hand, implementing even some of the suggestions offered in focus groups leads to positive engagement because the message is clear: management is really listening to what we have to say, they care about what we think and how we feel.

-• Firstly, the focus group itself needs a focus if it is to be productive.
+Firstly, the focus group itself needs a focus if it is to be productive.
 The focus, the purpose, and the objective of the session or sessions will determine the questions that will steer its direction.
-So it is imperative that the objective is clearly articulated to everybody from the outset - everybody must be clear about that.
+It is imperative that the objective is clearly articulated to everybody from the outset - everybody must be clear about that.
+Utilizing a 5-point Likert scale in survey responses can help quantify feedback effectively.
 What a focus group most certainly shouldn’t be is a group chat without direction or it will quickly disintegrate into a pointless mess.

 As the SHRM points out: “The first question will most likely generate little more than shrugs.
 The other two questions, however, ask participants to categorize their thoughts around specific aspects of the topic.
 Using more specific questions incites the type of discussion that yields meaningful, rather than vague and general, information.”